robotics-crash-course/rccdocs.github.io/pages/micropython_guides/0-micropython-setup.md

 # **Setting up Micropython Development Environment**
 ## **Overview**
-To communicate and write code in MicroPython for the PicoW micro-controller, we will use the MicroPico extension in VS Code running in Ubuntu.
+To communicate and write code in MicroPython for the PicoW microcontroller, we will use the MicroPico extension in VS Code running in **Ubuntu**.

 ## **Clone micropython Repository**
 Within your terminal type the following commands: